rust-lang/rfcs/text/0000-safer-transmute.md

         impl SafeTransmuteOptions for () {}
         impl TransmuteOptions for () {}

+        /// Neglect the alignment check of `TransmuteFrom`. pub struct NeglectAlignment;

-        /// Neglect the stability check of `TransmuteFrom`. pub struct NeglectStability;
+        /// Neglect the validity check of `TransmuteFrom`. pub struct NeglectValidity;

+        /* additional options */

+        impl TransmuteOptions for NeglectAlignment {}
-        impl SafeTransmuteOptions for NeglectStability {}
+        impl TransmuteOptions for NeglectValidity {}

-        impl TransmuteOptions for NeglectStability {}
+        impl TransmuteOptions for (NeglectAlignment, NeglectValidity) {}

         // prevent third-party implementations of `TransmuteOptions`
         mod private {